 The Netherlands is not subject to severe clawback provisions.
+Refer to section 4.4 Regulatory and industry compliance - STS-securitisation paragraph (b).

-Refer to page 134 (b).
-A legal opinion has been provided and has been reviewed.
+A legal opinion has been provided and has been reviewed by PCS.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale